-▶ IBM RS/6000 workstation running the POWER5 processor.
+▶ IBM RS/6000 workstation running a POWER5 or POWER6 processor.

 RAM

 - At least 1 GB (2 GB recommended) - ▶ 10 MB for each Gem session process beyond the first two, depending on how the Gem processes are configured

 Page space

 At least 1 GB of page space beyond other system needs (2 GB recommended).
 In general, your total page space should be at least twice the RAM installed.